 Or you could go for something darker, like the galaxy or night sky.

-We’ve all owned sharpies at one point or another in our life.
-They give you a weird sort of happiness with their pigmented markers, which move swiftly on surfaces, leaving behind beautiful colors.
+Almost all of us have used Sharpies to doodle on an old pair of shoes.
+This same technique used to customize your old Vans can be used on your Adidas as well.
 Customizing shoes couldn’t be easier than it is with Sharpies, it’s the same as drawing on paper, and you can enact some pretty intricate designs.
 The best part is that they’re waterproof!
 No worries about them washing off or bleeding on the cloth with water.

 - Oil-based sharpie